taslanidis/LLama-VID/README.md

 ## Conda Environments
 In this project, we had to create two different conda environments.
 Those are ***llamavid*** and ***llama_3_instruct***.
 This necessity initially arose to reproduce the performance of LLaMA_VID in the zero-shot video QA (Question Answering) benchmarks MSVD-QA and MSRVTT-QA.
 The authors utilize 'gpt-3.5-turbo' capabilities in text generation to evaluate the predictions made by the LLaMA-VID model in these Visual Question-answering tasks.
 Given an annotated pair of a question and a single-word answer related to the video, we need to evaluate if the prediction made by the proposed model agrees with the annotated single-word answer used as a label.
 Since 'gpt-3.5-turbo' is a closed model and we did not have access to an API key, we substituted it with [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct), one of the newest open-source LLMs released by Meta that has text-generation capabilities.
 The caveat is that the latter LLM depends on a newer transformer version that is not compatible with the transformer version used in [LLAVA](https://arxiv.org/pdf/2304.08485), a backbone that LLaMA-VID builds upon, which justifies our decision to use two different environments.
 So whenever we need to evaluate the correctness of the LLaMA-VID model predictions in QA tasks, we use the *llama_3_instruct environment.

-Both environments have a job script for building the environments in a cluster.
+Both environments have a job script for building the environments in a cluster, which can be found under `src` named `src/install_environment.job` and `src/install_llama3_instruct_environment.job`.
 To install them locally, one has to follow the following commands:

 ### llamavid installation
 ```
+cd src

 conda create -n llamavid python=3.10 -y
 source activate llamavid